prof-rossetti/intro-to-python/projects/freestyle/demo.md

 ## Instructions

 Prepare a five minute presentation to share your project with the rest of the class.
-It should be in Google Slides or MS PowerPoint format, and should generally include the following slides / components:
+It should be in Google Slides or MS PowerPoint format, and should generally include the following slides / components (see "Sections" below for more details):

   1. Introduction
   2. Problem Statement / User Needs
   3. Proposed Solution / Info Requirements
   4. Live Demo
   5. Reflections (optional)

+Record your presentation using a tool like Zoom, then submit your presentation slideshow and video file(s) as instructed.

 ## Sections